Skip to content

 Field Shrew on Leaves and Stones

-A person in Bavaria has died from the Borna virus.
-It is transmitted by the common shrew.
+A person in Bavaria has died from the Bornavirus, which is transmitted by the field shrew.
 Photo: picture alliance / Zoonar

 Following a recent death in the district of Pfaffenhofen an der Ilm in Bavaria, the Bornavirus is coming into focus.
 Experts advise taking precautions—especially in gardens, where contact with the animals that transmit it or their excretions can occur unnoticed.

 Recently, a person in Bavaria was killed by the Borna Disease Virus 1 (BoDV-1), and another fell seriously ill.
-BoDV-1 is a highly contagious pathogen that, when contracted, causes a rapidly progressing and usually fatal encephalitis.
-The Bornavirus is transmitted by the common shrew, which prefers rural areas and often roams in gardens.
-The current increase in cases highlights the importance of preventive measures, especially when gardening in affected regions.
+BoDV-1 is a highly contagious pathogen that, when contracted, causes rapidly progressing and usually fatal encephalitis.
+The Bornavirus is transmitted by the bicolored white-toothed shrew, which prefers rural areas and often roams gardens.
+The current cluster of cases highlights the importance of preventive measures, especially when gardening in affected regions.

 Follow myHOMEBOOK on WhatsApp now

 In light of the recent case, myHOMEBOOK contacted the Robert Koch Institute (RKI).
 They referred to a joint information sheet created with the Friedrich Loeffler Institute and the Bernhard Nocht Institute.
-According to this, the common shrew is the only known animal that can transmit the Bornavirus to humans.
-Transmission occurs through saliva, urine, feces, or skin contact–especially with direct or indirect contact with carcasses or excretions.
+According to this, the bicolored white-toothed shrew is the only known animal that can transmit the Bornavirus to humans.
+Transmission occurs through saliva, urine, feces, or skin contact—especially with carcasses or excretions.
 These animals are found in parts of southern and eastern Germany, particularly in Bavaria, Thuringia, Saxony, and Baden-Württemberg.

-The greatest risk of Bornavirus infection is in the home environment–such as when gardening, sweeping out sheds, or near compost heaps.
-Carcasses of dead common shrews can be infectious.
+The greatest risk of Bornavirus infection is in the home environment—such as when gardening, sweeping out sheds, or near compost heaps.
+Carcasses of dead bicolored white-toothed shrews can be infectious.
 Infection can also occur by inhaling contaminated dust particles.
 Disposable gloves, FFP2 masks, and disinfectants are recommended protective measures.
-Direct contact with the animal is often not necessary–indirect transmission via contaminated surfaces is likely.
+Direct contact with the animal is often unnecessary—indirect transmission via contaminated surfaces is likely.

 Also read: Holes in the lawn?
 These animals could be behind it